All you need to know about how to deal with personal information

 |Physical (eg, paper reports, forms,||Less obvious things (eg, online identities, photographs, location data)|

-These are only currently available on the intranet:
+These are only currently available on the Sharepoint:

 Data Protection Policy - This policy tells you about your responsibilities in dealing with personal information, what laws apply to this, and what other policies or controls you might need to refer to.

-Information Classification and Handling Policy - This policy tells you about your responsibilities for keeping customer, member, and fellow colleagues’ personal information safely and how to do this.
+Data Classification and Handling Policy - This policy tells you about your responsibilities for keeping customer, member, and fellow colleagues’ personal information safe and how to do this.

-Retention Policy - This policy tells you about your responsibilities for making sure personal information is held for the right amount of time and that it’s not kept for too long or not long enough.
+Data Lifecycle Management Policy - This policy tells you about your responsibilities for making sure personal information is collected in the right way and held for the right amount of time.

 Supplier Security Policy - When suppliers handle Co-op information, it is important to ensure that they provide adequate security.